8 keys to create an effective annual plan for 2025

 But your annual plan needs to show teams exactly where they stand.
 What is required from them, and how do they contribute?

-Reminder: Planning and goal setting needs to be actionable; it needs to modify behaviour and encourage people to act in a certain way.
+Reminder: Planning and goal setting need to be actionable; they need to modify behaviour and encourage people to act in a certain way.
 If your annual strategic plan simply lands you where you would have landed anyway, then why waste the energy in creating it?

 6. Set your reforecasting schedule